gpratte/texastoc-v4-integration-testing/README.md

 To see the code for a branch compare the branch to the previous branch.

-## Current Branch: 06-clock-step-forward-and-back
+## Current Branch: 07-text-when-application-started
-Added endpoints to the clock controller to step the clock forward one round and to step the clock back one round.
+Added a Component that listens when the application is started.
+It then sends a text to the administrator.